loso-nd/pokemon-api-practice/README.md

 - This API does not involve api key
 - Only GET request [ https://pokeapi.co/api/v2/berry/{id or name}/ ]

+## What can we do with this
+- Take data from an api, utliize it to build a team of pokemon from my db
+- functionality that builds a team of pokemon from my database
+- Save and seed data to start a game
+- User can edit data > save to my db > edit that data

 ## What is an API
 - Interface to someone else's data
 - What sets up the communications between me and thier applicatons